hansinibhavsar1715/EDA_Project/README.md

-# EDA_Project
+# Exploratory Data Analysis Project

-This repository contains an Exploratory Data Analysis (EDA) project focused on understanding, cleaning, and extracting insights from the dataset.
-The analysis includes data preprocessing, visualization, and key observations.
+This project focuses on performing Exploratory Data Analysis (EDA) on the dataset.

+## Key Tasks Performed
+- Data Cleaning
+- Data Preprocessing
+- Data Visualization
+- Insight Generation

+## Tools Used
+- Python
+- Pandas
+- Matplotlib / Seaborn

+## Dataset
+The dataset includes movie-related information used for analysis.

+## Objective
+To identify patterns, trends, and meaningful insights from the data.